-How to Save the World is a major Science for Peace conference planned to take place at the University of Toronto in February 2018.
+How to Save the World is a major Science for Peace conference planned to take place at the University of Toronto in May 2018 (with a smaller prep meeting in February).

 Four threats to humankind can be called “existential,” since a catastrophic event in any one of them could wipe out a huge swath of the human population.
 Those four are: